 Supplements are not a well regulated industry and should be cautiously approached.
 Pretty much anyone can package, label, and sell a supplement on the market today.
 Look on the label or ask the company if they are third party tested, pass clinical good manufacturing practices (cGMP), and are manufactured in an FDA registered facility.
 All products should undergo rigorous testing before, during, and after production.
 Third party testing should be performed to ensure that all supplements contain the specified ingredients and avoid unwanted chemicals, toxins, and materials.

-Which Vitamins are Good For Dry Eyes?
+Which Vitamins are Good For Eye Health?

-We constantly asked which supplements we recommend for [fill in the blank].
+We are constantly asked which supplements we recommend for [fill in the blank].
 In this article, we’re going to talk about the benefits of supplements that you should be taking and whole foods ways of taking them.

 Multivitamins are one of the most common vitamins taken in the world today, and we believe that everyone should be taking a multivitamin.
 But which one to take is the big question.
 Drones of individuals turn to this “one pill” in order to “keep themselves healthy.”
 Like we discussed previously, though, supplements are made to complement an already healthy lifestyle.
 And also as discussed earlier, not all supplements are created equal.